revanthpalla/git-github-tutorial/README.md

 2. Add a link between local repo and central repo using
 >> git remote add origin <link> // link of central repository link

+3. what are the files in index
+>> git status

+4. if you want to commit any changes to a file, we need to add it to the index
+>> git add gitcommands.txt

+5. To add multiples files to staged area for commiting
+>> git add -A

+6. Similarly to commit multiple files
+>> git commit -a -m "updated version 1.01"

+7. To see what are things we done on that branch(here master)
+>> git log